Appearance

 Make your requests

-Now that you have your certificates, you can populate the 2 additional parameters to provide in the headers for your PCI DSS-specific requests (see PCI DSS Swagger).
+Now that you have your certificates, you can make PCI DSS-specific requests (see PCI DSS API Reference).

 go